 Facebook’s offices are inspired by its first office which was a single room above a Chinese restaurant.
 The company’s new offices have Chinese graffiti on the walls.
 The best part is that there are no cubicles and drinks and snacks are in the house!
 A road runs down the middle of this mini-campus and connects all departments to places like a dentist, candy shop, a barber, a doctor’s office, gym and a video game arcade.
 Now isn’t that cool?

 With its headquarters situated in Chicago Illinois, Edelman has decorated them in a contemporary, stylish design.
 The CEO has a cubicle like everyone else in the firm, and there is an open concept design.

 Infosys was the first company to offer computer services in India.
 The training facility has numerous awesome perks which include a spa, pool, hair salon, movie theatre and a bowling alley.
 To top it all off, the offices are located in one of the most breathtaking landscapes.

 Box’s takes employee engagement to whole new level.
 The headquarters in Los Altos, California have swings and slides that add the play element to a tough day’s work.

 2. Epic Systems Corp

 Located in Verona, Wisconsin, this company’s headquarters have hallways inspired by a New York City subway.
 Epic also possesses great artwork collection which includes a Dungeons And Dragons drawbridge, an Elvis Presley and some Cat in the Hat sculptures.

-Google tops the list for enjoyable workspaces.
+Google tops the list of enjoyable workspaces.
 The tech giant is known for providing unique job perks to its employees.
 The California headquarters have slides that can transport employees from one floor to the next.
-It also has napping pods and food and drink is FREE.
+It also has napping pods, and food and drinks are FREE.